Start your 30 day free trial.

 { "method": ["POST"] }

-The Effect parameter is where you define the details of the experiment and the impact it will have on your service.
-The Effect parameter is a simple JSON map that gets passed to the Failure Flags SDK when a service is targeted by a running experiment.
+The Effect parameter is where you define the details of the experiment and the impact it will have on your application.
+The Effect parameter is a simple JSON map that gets passed to Failure Flags when an application is targeted by a running experiment.

 Latency